 Scale Shopping: The Power Source

-Look for a scale that uses normal batteries, such as AA or 9 volt.
+Look for a scale that uses normal batteries, such as AA or 9 volt (the small, rectangular type with snap-on terminals).
 Avoid any scale that uses the flat disk lithium batteries as these are rather expensive and, as they also do not have a very long life, will begin to run up the bill over a short time.
 Although a lot of scales now use these small batteries because they allow for a “sleeker” design, it is really not a good trade-off.
 And the other batteries don’t necessarily make for bulkier scales.
 Yet, they will give your scale power for a very long time.

 Scale Shopping: The Auto Shut Off

 Any decent battery-powered scale will need an auto shut off feature so that the scale doesn’t stay on indefinitely and drain the batteries.
 What you need to look out for is the length of time the scale stays on before it shuts off.
 My recommendation is for a minimum of 2 minute to shut off.
 Many low-end scales, however, can have 20 seconds to 1 minute before they turn off.
-This I’ve found is not adequate for times when you do need to maybe grab an ingredient or stir a pot while scaling.
+This I’ve found on the low side when you do need to maybe grab an ingredient or stir a pot while scaling.
 You turn away for just a bit and by the time you come back, the scale is off and you’ve lost your weight.

 Better scale distributors will note the expected shut off delay on the box, but some will not specify this.
 If that’s the case, then you will want to make sure the store you’re buying from has a refund policy and/or will allow you to test that shut off time right there.
 You might want to go shopping with a couple of AA, AAA and a 9 volt batteries in hand to make this testing simpler for when the scale doesn’t have a battery included.
 If your potential scale has a shut off of less than 2 minutes, move on to another scale.